NHSLeadership/nightingale-companion/readme.txt

 = 1.1.0 =
 Security and stability update:
 Thank you to all users submitting feedback.
-Javascript loading has been combined, with a simplified control.
+ - Javascript loading has been combined, with a simplified control.
 Now you have the option of deferring JS to after pageload, moving scripts to the footer, or both, or neither.
+ - Cache control has been improved to bust the cache for logged in users, so people adding content or editing can see their changes reflected without doing a hard refresh.
-This release sees the removal of:
+ - This release sees the removal of:
- - Retina Images
+   - Retina Images - the theme instead uses WordPress native multiimage display.
- - Update jQuery
- - LazyLoading
- - Compress HTML
+   - Update jQuery - WP core is updating jQuery through the next few releases, this feature is no longer required.
+   - LazyLoading - as of WP 5.5. this is a native function so does not need to be in a plugin.
+   - Compress HTML - this was breaking data reporting from Google Tag Manager and also impacted some javascript triggers .

 = 1.0.5.1 =
 Maintenance release